unibas-gravis/scalismo-tutorial/docs/mdocs/tutorials/tutorial15.md

   modelLmViews.foreach(lmView => lmView.color = java.awt.Color.RED)
 ```

-In the following we will refer to the points on the model using their point id, while the target
+In the following, we will refer to the points on the model using their point id, while the target
 position is represented as physical points.
+The reason why we use the point id for the model is that the model instances,
+and therefore the points, which are represented by the point id, are changing as we fit the model.
 ```scala mdoc:silent
   val modelLmIds =  modelLms.map(l => model.mean.pointSet.pointId(l.point).get)
   val targetPoints = targetLms.map(l => l.point)
 ```

 We assume that the target points we observe are subject to
-noise, which we model as a normal distribution with $$3 mm$ standard deviation:
+noise, which we model as a normal distribution with $$3 mm$$ standard deviation:
 ```scala mdoc:silent
     val landmarkNoiseVariance = 9.0
     val uncertainty = MultivariateNormalDistribution(